spotlightpa/poor-richard/content/news/2024-04-23-SPLPRI24AGRES.md

 published = 2024-04-23T21:34:22.568-04:00
 slug = "pennsylvania-election-results-2024-primary-attorney-general-dave-sunday"
 suppress-date = false
-title = "Republican Dave Sunday wins primary election for Pa. attorney general" title-tag = "PA attorney general results: Dave Sunday wins primary nod" topics = ["Elections"]
+title = "Democrat Eugene DePasquale, Republican Dave Sunday win primary elections for Pa. attorney general" title-tag = "PA attorney general results: Sunday, DePasquale win primary" topics = ["Elections"]
 +++

 <a href="https://www.spotlightpa.org/"><em>Spotlight PA</em></a><em> is an independent, nonpartisan, and nonprofit newsroom producing investigative and public-service journalism that holds power to account and drives positive change in Pennsylvania. </em><a href="https://www.spotlightpa.org/newsletters"><em>Sign up for our free newsletters</em></a><em>.</em>

-HARRISBURG — Republican Dave Sunday has won a two-way primary for his party’s nod for Pennsylvania attorney general.
+HARRISBURG — Eugene DePasquale has emerged victorious from a competitive, five-way Democratic primary for Pennsylvania attorney general, while party-endorsed candidate Dave Sunday won the two-man contest for the Republican nomination.

-The Associated Press called the race for Sunday at 9:25 p.m. on Tuesday.
+The Associated Press called the race for DePasquale at 10 p.m. on Tuesday.
+Unofficial results show DePasquale with 39% of the vote.

+The race for Sunday was called at 9:25 p.m. on Tuesday.
 Unofficial results show Sunday with 67% of the vote to state Rep. Craig Williams’ 33%.

-As of 9:30 p.m.
-Tuesday, the AP had not called the race for one of the five Democratic candidates.

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/newsletter/"></div>